-Use Form 945-A to report your federal tax liability (based on the dates payments were made or wages were paid) for the following tax returns.
+These instructions tell you about Form 945-A. Use Form 945-A to report your federal tax liability (based on the dates payments were made or wages were paid) for the following tax returns.

 - Forms 945 and 945-X for federal income tax withholding on nonpayroll payments.
-Nonpayroll withholding includes backup withholding and federal income tax withholding on pensions, annuities, IRAs, Indian gaming profits, gambling winnings, military retirement, certain government payments on which the recipient elected voluntary income tax withholding, and dividends and other distributions by an Alaska Native Corporation on which the recipient elected voluntary income tax withholding. - Forms CT-1 and CT-1 X for both employee and employer share of Tier 1 and Tier 2 taxes. - Forms 944 and 944-X for federal income tax withheld plus both employee and employer share of social security and Medicare taxes.
+Nonpayroll withholding includes backup withholding and federal income tax withholding on pensions, annuities, IRAs, Indian gaming profits, gambling winnings, military retirement, certain government payments on which the recipient elected voluntary income tax withholding, and dividends and other distributions by an Alaska Native Corporation on which the recipient elected voluntary income tax withholding. - Forms CT-1 and CT-1 X for both the employee share and the employer share of Tier 1 and Tier 2 taxes. - Forms 944 and 944-X for federal income tax withheld plus both the employee share and the employer share of social security and Medicare taxes.